I'm Gonna Help My Sister FLY

 High Functioning and domestically abuse, a domestic violence perspective that it is rarely seen on the news.

-Lookin’ fly wherever she goes but underneath it all is a story that’s needs to be told.
+Lookin’ oh so fly wherever you goes but underneath it all is a story that’s needs to be told.

 She could be your mother or your grandma too, the nice lady at the bank who is always smiling when she greets you.